samiramousaviii/ADA525/index.md

-The following figure illustrates the preliminary sketch of this design:
+The following figure illustrates the preliminary sketch of the design:

 ![Profile Picture](image/Sketch.jpg)